mattermost/docs/source/install/self-managed-changelog.md

  - Added email headers to notification emails so they can be threaded by email clients.
  - Added **Save** and **Cancel** buttons for post inline editing.
  - Enterprise trial details are now displayed for end users in the product switcher menu.
- - Updated the Edit Header modal text description to be applicable to channels, direct messages, and group messages.
+ - Updated the **Edit Header** modal text description to be applicable to channels, direct messages, and group messages.
  - Added the ability to quickly and easily forward posts as permalinks with their respective permalink previews.
  - Added a red destructive action color to ``Archive Channel`` and ``Leave Channel`` menu actions.
  - Plugin activation errors now show in the plugin management page and marketplace.
  - Added accessibility to the emoji picker skin tone selector and reversed the order of the skin tone selections in the emoji selector.

 #### Administration
- - Added an "Upgrade" button for Admins on the navigation bar.
+ - Added an **Upgrade** button for Admins on the navigation bar.
  - Added the ability for Admins to quickly view different paid license options inside the product.
  - Added the ability to start a trial from the **Invite People** modal.
  - Added the ability for end users to notify Admins to upgrade their workspace.